Germans: Medieval history

 A warrior nobility dominated the feudal German society of the Middle Ages, while most of the German population consisted of peasants with few political rights.
-The church played an important role among Germans in the Middle Ages, and competed with the nobility for power.
-Between the 11th and 13th centuries, Germans actively participated in five Crusades to "liberate" the Holy Land.
+The church played an important role in the Holy Roman Empire in the Middle Ages, and competed with the nobility for power.
+Between the 11th and 13th centuries, German speakers from the empire actively participated in five Crusades to "liberate" the Holy Land.
 From the beginnings of the kingdom, its dynasties also participated in a push eastwards into Slavic-speaking regions.
 At the Saxon Eastern March in the north, the Polabian Slavs east of the Elbe were conquered over generations of often brutal conflict.
 Under the later control of powerful German dynasties it became an important region within modern Germany, and home to its modern capital, Berlin.
 German population also moved eastwards from the 11th century, in what is known as the Ostsiedlung.
 Over time, Slavic and German-speaking populations assimilated, meaning that many modern Germans have substantial Slavic ancestry.
-From the 12th century, many Germans settled as merchants and craftsmen in the Kingdom of Poland, where they came to constitute a significant proportion of the population in many urban centers such as Gdańsk.
+From the 12th century, many German speakers settled as merchants and craftsmen in the Kingdom of Poland, where they came to constitute a significant proportion of the population in many urban centers such as Gdańsk.
 During the 13th century, the Teutonic Knights began conquering the Old Prussians, and established what would eventually become the powerful German state of Prussia.

 Further south, Bohemia and Hungary developed as kingdoms with their own non-German speaking elites.
 The Austrian March on the Middle Danube stopped expanding eastwards towards Hungary in the 11th century.
 Under Ottokar II, Bohemia (corresponding roughly to modern Czechia) became a kingdom within the empire, and even managed to take control of Austria, which was German-speaking.
 However, the late 13th century saw the election of Rudolf I of the House of Habsburg to the imperial throne, and he was able to acquire Austria for his own family.
 The Habsburgs would continue to play an important role in European history for centuries afterwards.
-The Holy Roman Empire itself remained weak, and by the late Middle Ages much of Lotharingia and Burgundy/Arles had come under the control of French dynasts, the House of Valois-Burgundy and House of Valois-Anjou.
-Italy, Switzerland and Savoy were no longer subject to effective imperial control.
+Under the leadership of the Habsburgs the Holy Roman Empire itself remained weak, and by the late Middle Ages much of Lotharingia and Burgundy had come under the control of French dynasts, the House of Valois-Burgundy and House of Valois-Anjou.
+Step by step, Italy, Switzerland, Lorraine, and Savoy were no longer subject to effective imperial control.